Pranavupp12/University-website/README.txt

 ## 🌐 Live Preview

->  Use the live server extension in the visual studio code.
+>  Use the live server extension in the visual studio code or visit the link - http://university-website-nine-mu.vercel.app/

 ## 💡 Features